top of page

 Carol Tomlinson photo.jpg

-Carol Ann Tomlinson is William Clay Parrish, Jr. Professor Emeritus at the University of Virginia's Curry School of Education where she served as Chair of Educational Leadership, Foundations, and Policy, and Co-Director of the University's Institutes on Academic Diversity.
-Prior to joining the faculty at UVa, she was a public school teacher for 21 years.
-During that time, she taught students in high school, preschool, and middle school and also administered programs for struggling and advanced learners.
-She was Virginia's Teacher of the Year in 1974.
+Carol Ann Tomlinson is the William Clay Parrish, Jr. Professor Emeritus.
+During her career at the University of Virginia (UVA), Tomlinson served as chair of the Educational Leadership, Foundations, and Policy Department, and co-director of the University’s Institutes on Academic Diversity.
+Prior to joining the faculty at UVA, she was a teacher in public schools for 21 years, where she taught students in high school, preschool, and middle school, and administered district programs for struggling and advanced learners.
+She was Virginia’s Teacher of the Year in 1974.
+She is also a member of the International Advisory Panel of the Principals Academy, Singapore.

-Carol was named Outstanding Professor at Curry in 2004 and received an All-University Teaching Award in 2008.
-In 2019, she was ranked #8 in the Education Week Edu-Scholar Public Presence Rankings of 200 "University-based academics who are contributing most substantially to public debates about schools and schooling," and as the #3 voice in Educational Psychology.
-She works throughout the United States and internationally with educators who seek to create classrooms that are more effective with academically diverse student populations.
+Tomlinson was named Outstanding Professor at UVA’s School of Education in 2004 and received an All-University Teaching Award in 2008.
+In 2023, she was ranked #12 in the Education Week Edu-Scholar Public Presence Rankings of the 200 “University-based academics who are contributing most substantially to public debates about schools and schooling,” and as the #4 voice in curriculum.
+She works throughout the United States and internationally with educators who seek to create classrooms that are effective in reaching diverse student populations.

 Keynote